 Green Cart Yard & Food Waste

-This is an optional fee-for-service program for residential yard and food waste, available for single-family households with blue and black carts.
+This is an optional fee-for-service (non-refundable) program for residential yard and food waste, available for single-family households with blue and black carts.

 What you can expect from us

-- The City collects carts every two weeks from May to early November on your scheduled collection day.
+- The City collects carts every two weeks from May to November 7 on your scheduled collection day.

 - All Green Carts are collected from the front curb, even if your blue and black carts are collected in the back lane.

 - The City provides an additional cart as part of the annual fee.